 - Whether or not transaction response stays steady or increases over time.

 - How the system behaves under heavy load.

 - Its response and behavior under heavy load.

 Several statistics are gathered and measured during test executions; these numbers are analyzed in order to generate a report and to identify possible performance problems.

 Examples of statistics collected under test are:

-- Transaction Response Times: The average time taken to perform transactions during the test.
+- Transaction Response Times: The average time is taken to perform transactions during the test.
 This statistic will evaluate whether the performance of the server is within the acceptable minimum and maximum transaction performance time periods defined for the system.

-This information will evaluate the time taken in processing the request by the web server and sent to the application server, which in most of the cases will make a request to database server.
+This information will evaluate the time taken in processing the request by the web server and sent to the application server, which in most of the cases will make a request to a database server.

 - Throughput: The amount of throughput on the Web server during the test which is measured in bytes.
 Throughput means the amount of data that the users received from the server at any given time.
 This statistic helps to evaluate the amount of load that users generate.

 - Transaction per second: These are the total number of completed transactions (both successful and failed) performed during a test.
 This statistic helps to check the actual transaction load on the system.